MathCancer/PhysiCell/README.md

 + Added new `rules-sample` sample project to demonstrate rules-based modeling.
 It's a "toy model" with tumor cells, macrophages, and T cells.

 + Updated sample projects for compatibility.

-+ Added a safety check to `operator[]` for Parameters, based on [PR145](https://github.com/MathCancer/PhysiCell/pull/145/).
-Thanks, Vincent Noel!!

-+ In PhysiBoSS, introduced a new state inheritance mechanism (global, and node-specific).

-+ PhisBoSS has a new optional start time, to initiate the intracellular model at t > 0.

-+ Updated PhysiBoSS Cell Lines sample project (flatten XML, initial positions as CSV).

-+ Started combining change log into a more compact format: Each release family (1.y.z, such as 1.10.z) receives an extended entry with new changes grouped by minor release.
-This allows major releases to be grouped with subsequent minor feature enhancements and bug fixes, for a much shorter change log that's easier to read.
-README will document all changes of the current release family.

 ### Beta features (not fully supported):
 #### 1.12.0